 2001 - 2002 Fulbright Scholar Award, United States Department of State.
 Six month research and teaching award at the Universidade Estadual do Campinas (UNICAMP), Campinas, São Paulo, Brazil.

-At Yale University, I now teach and undergraduate class in Ornithology and graduate seminars in macroevolution.
+At Yale University, I now teach and undergraduate classes in Ornithology (EEB 272), Introductory Ecology and Evolutionary Biology (Biol 104), and ungraduate and graduate seminars.
 I have previously taught undergraduate classes in Evolution, the Diversity of Life, Evolutionary, an undergraduate seminar in Bird Behavior, and graduate training in the Ethical Conduct of Research.

 Undergraduates interested in doing independent independent research can contact me anytime.